docker-archive/docker-ce/components/cli/docs/reference/commandline/service_update.md

       --env-add list                       Add or update an environment variable --env-rm list                        Remove an environment variable
-      --force                              Force update even if no changes require it --group-add list                     Add an additional supplementary user group to the container --group-rm list                      Remove a previously added supplementary user group from the container --health-cmd string                  Command to run to check health
+      --force                              Force update even if no changes require it --generic-resource-add list          Add an additional generic resource to the service's resources requirements --generic-resource-rm list           Remove a previously added generic resource to the service's resources requirements --group-add list                     Add an additional supplementary user group to the container --group-rm list                      Remove a previously added supplementary user group from the container --health-cmd string                  Command to run to check health